 CYS: Alumni Day

 CanCell Young Scientists has the pleasure to invite you to Alumni Day, an event where you can come and find out about opportunities outside of academia.
-With only 3% of PhDs that obtain professor positions, it is high time to discuss attractive possibilities away from this Institute and the University.
+With only 3% of PhDs that obtain professor positions, it is high time to discuss attractive possibilities away from this institute and the university.
 We have invited a selection of scientists who will be able to answer your questions concerning how they got to where they are, with a focus on the transition process.
 Some of the participants have outlined two challenges they encountered when moving away from academia, which we hope will trigger some questions from you.

 13:00-13:45 Lars Christian Lassen